robertocannella/react-typescript-webpack/README.md

 ```
 ## eval-source-map
 for mapping errors in the browser to the original source file line code, adjust ```webpack.config.js```:

+This is set depending on environment. visit https://webpack.js.org/configuration/devtool/ for best options.

+Configuration for dev environment.

 ```
 module.exports = {
     entry: './src/index.tsx',